MicrochipTech/fpga-hls-examples/Libero/README.txt

 4. libero_flow.tcl - this is the file that needs to be sourced to the Libero executable in script mode.
 You can also run this file in the IDE by selecting <Project><Execute Script>

-Note: While running libero_flow.tcl, if you see a failure in configuring a particular core because it is no longer supported in that particular Libero release, you can edit the top of libero_flow.tcl to update the version of that particular core with the latest version.